EBP Development for Transition-Aged Youth

 Coordinated Specialty Care: First Episode Psychosis Programming

 As a result of the National Institute of Mental Health Recovery After an Initial Schizophrenia Episode (RAISE) project (Kane et al., 2015), the federal Mental Health Block Grants allocated a portion of their set-aside funds (5% in 2015; 10% in 2016) for “evidence-based programs that address the needs of individuals with early serious mental illness, including psychotic disorders.”
 As a result of this, the State of Texas has is taking active steps to implement the Coordinated Specialty Care model with community mental health centers across the state.
-TIEMH is partnering with the Department of State Health Services to track the implementation across the State of Texas.
+TIEMH is partnering with the Health and Human Services Commission to track the implementation across the State of Texas.

 Youth and Young Adult Peer Support